git-og/EasyOpenRedList/README.md

 3. Format your species list so that only the binomial species name (no authorship or sub-species) are in a column called scientificName
 4. Open OpenRefine, and start a new Project by importing your species list
 5. Open the Undo/Redo tab
-6. Click the Apply button
+6. Click the Apply... button
 7. Copy and paste the code below into the window that appears. **Do not click Perform Operations until you have completed Step 8**.
 8. Replace YOUR_TOKEN_HERE in line 12 with the token provided in Step 1, and click Perform Operations.
 ```markdown